sudharsans91/thoughtworks-test/README.md

-Creating an Azure Kubernetes Service (AKS) using Terraform and an Azure DevOps pipeline involves several steps.
-Here's a high-level overview of the process:
+Creating an Azure Kubernetes Service (AKS) using Terraform and an Azure DevOps pipeline

 Prerequisites: